goperreault/goperreault.github.io/bustourreflection.md

 ## Bus Tour Reflection
 A project identifying diversity and inclusivity during a bus tour of the Mississauga Chinese Centre and The Great Punjab Business Centre, located in Mississauga, Ontario, Canada.

+**Land Acknowledgment**

+The author wishes to acknowledge lands which constitute the present-day City of Mississauga as being part of the Treaty and Traditional Territory of the Mississauga’s of the Credit First Nation, The Haudenosaunee Confederacy the Huron-Wendat and Wyandot Nations.

 **Site Map**
 <div id="mapidbustour" style="width: 700px; height: 500px">
       <script>